pengkang12/pengkang12.github.io/_pages/about.md

 I enjoy communicating my work and talking with students who want to learn more about computer science.
 Please don't hesitate to reach out or come to my office (Riverside 5044)!

 <span style="color: red;"> If you're interested in conducting research with me or having me mentor your master's project, please send me your transcript and CV.
-Before I agree to mentor your master's project, I prefer that you complete the CSC/CPE 159 course!</span>
+Before I agree to mentor your master's project, I prefer that you complete the CSC 159 Operating System Pragmatics/CSC 259 Advanced Operating System!</span>

 News
 ====